Patriotism

 bay-chorale-vets

-Don Courtney, USA (ret) receives NSDAR Community Service Award – August 2014
+Don Courtney, USA (Ret.) receives NSDAR Community Service Award – August 2014

 courtney 2014

-As stated by Regent Spry, “The National Society, Daughters of the American Revolution, encourages us to recognize those individuals who have made an outstanding contribution to the community.
+“The National Society, Daughters of the American Revolution, encourages us to recognize those individuals who have made an outstanding contribution to the community.
 For Manatee Chapter, this was a no brainer! ”Several letters of recommendation were written in support of this award.
 Larry Bustle, County Commissioner stated “Manatee County citizens, and especially Manatee County veterans, owe Don Courtney a large debt of gratitude for his community involvement and his successful efforts to make Manatee County a better place for all and a community that is proud of the sacrifices of its veterans.”
 W. Brad Steube, Sheriff wrote, “I believe that Mr. Courtney’s record proves him to be an outstanding citizen and I hope you will find him worthy of an award from the Daughters of the American Revolution”.

 Paws for PatriotsOur chapter supported “Paws for Patriots” through Southeast Guide Dogs, Inc. We raised funds in support of “Paws for Patriots” our State Regent’s project in 2012.